morikatron/toio-sdk-for-unity/docs_EN/build_android.md

 ## Smart Phone Settings

-There are many variations of smartphone settings, so I will quote from [Android environment settings on the official Unity page](https://docs.unity3d.com/ja/current/Manual/android-sdksetup.html).
+There are many variations of smartphone settings, so I will quote from [Android environment settings on the official Unity page](https://docs.unity3d.com/2019.4/Documentation/Manual/android-sdksetup.html).

 ### Enable Developer Options

-To be able to use USB debugging, we first need to enable the developer options.
-To do so, look for "Build Number" in the device settings.
-Where to find the build number varies from device to device; Android Settings is usually found by going to Settings > Device Info > Build Number.
-For specific information about the device and Android version, please refer to the hardware manufacturer's information.
+To enable USB debugging, you must enable Developer options on your device.
+To do this, find the build number in your device’s Settings menu.
+The location of the build number varies between devices; for stock Android, it’s usually Settings > About phone > Build number.
+For specific information on your device and Android version, refer to your hardware manufacturer.

-After finding the build number as described above, tap the build number seven times.
-Each time you tap it, a small pop-up screen will say "You are X steps away from becoming a developer.
-Each time you tap, a small pop-up screen will show "You are X steps away from becoming a developer" and X will be the countdown for the number of taps remaining.
-7 taps will unlock the developer options.
+After you navigate to the build number using the instructions above, tap on the build number seven times.
+A pop-up notification saying “You are now X steps away from being a developer” appears, with “X” being a number that counts down with every additional tap.
+On the seventh tap, Developer options are unlocked.

-Note: On operating systems older than version 4.2 (Jelly Bean), the Developer option is enabled by default.
+Note: On Android versions prior to 4.2 (Jelly Bean), the Developer options are enabled by default.

 ### Enable USB debugging

-Go to Settings > Developer options and enable USB debugging.<br>
-When connected to a computer via USB, Android will enter debug mode.<br>
+Go to Settings > Developer options (or, if this does not work, on some devices the path is Settings > System > Developer options), and check the USB debugging checkbox.
+Android now enters debug mode when it is connected to a computer via USB.

 (When connecting to a PC, the smartphone may display a dialog box asking "Do you want to allow USB debugging? dialog may appear.
 Tap "OK" when the dialog is displayed.)

 ### Check the connection